-- Can you process multiple exemptions (e.g. off-the-plan with Form 6a)?
+- Can I process multiple exemptions (e.g. off-the-plan with Form 6a)?

-- Can you process transfers involving primary production land?
+- Can I process transfers involving primary production land?

-- Can you process transactions involving water transfers?
+- Can I process transactions involving water transfers?

-- Can you process transactions involving a farming business?
+- Can I process transactions involving a farming business?

-- Can you process transactions subject to a lease?
+- Can I process transactions subject to a lease?

-- Can you process transactions involving a power of attorney if no POA is included?
+- Can I process transactions involving a power of attorney if no power of attorney is included?

-- Can you process transactions involving additional consideration in the nomination statutory declarations for unrelated parties?
+- Can I process transactions involving additional consideration in the nomination statutory declarations for unrelated parties?

 - Once transactions are lodged and finalised in DOL, can they be cancelled?

-- When can you lodge an objection for DOL transactions?
+- When can I lodge an objection for DOL transactions?

-No, however you must have access to the internet.
+No, but you must have access to the internet.

-- You no longer need to attend our office.
-You are able to process transactions from your office and take them directly to Land Victoria for registration once you finalise a transaction in the system,
+- You can process transactions from your office and take the Transfer of Land instrument directly to Land Victoria for registration once you finalise a transaction in the system.

-- DOL is available between 7am-10pm on business days,
+- DOL is available 7am-10pm on business days.

-- During business hours, support is available via email@example.com or 13 21 61 to help you complete DOL transactions, and
+- During business hours, support is available via email@example.com or 13 21 61.

-- DOL weekend access is available from 9am-5pm except when otherwise advised by the SRO
+- DOL weekend access is available 9am-5pm except when otherwise advised by the State Revenue Office.

 What is the difference between a DOL Duty Determination transaction and an SRO Duty Determination transaction?

-A DOL Duty Determination is a transaction that is completed end to end by the DOL user, without the need to scan and lodge documents with the SRO.
+A DOL Duty Determination is a transaction completed on-line, end to end, by the DOL user.

-An SRO Duty Determination is a complex transaction that requires a duty calculation from the SRO before it can be finalised by the DOL user and lodged at the titles office.
-Previously, these transactions would have been lodged over the counter at the SRO or via post.
+An SRO Duty Determination is a complex transaction requiring a duty calculation from the State Revenue Office before it can be finalised by the DOL user and lodged at the titles office.

 Yes.
-You must keep any SRO forms for five years.
-As outlined in DOL's terms and conditions, you can do this either by hardcopy storage or electronically.
+You must keep any State Revenue Office forms for five years.
+As outlined in DOL's terms and conditions, you can do this via hardcopy or electronic storage.

-The taxpayer will be liable if underpayment of duty occurs.
-You, however, as a registered user who has agreed to DOL's terms and conditions, are required to source the information correctly from the forms provided to you and to forward payment to the SRO in a timely fashion.
+The taxpayer is liable if underpayment of duty occurs.
+You, however, as a registered user who has agreed to DOL's terms and conditions, are required to source information correctly from your client and pay the State Revenue Office as specified in the terms and conditions.

-You can process discretionary, fixed and unit trusts over non-dutiable property in DOL, but you cannot process hybrid trusts.
-All other transaction types are classified as "complex" and must be lodged via SRO Duty Determination.
+You can process discretionary, fixed and unit trusts over non-dutiable property in DOL.
+All other Declaration of Trust types are classified as 'complex' and must be lodged via an SRO Duty Determination.

-- EFT or BPAY – you must transfer the duty amount to the SRO's account within 24 hours of finalising a transaction.
-This means you must hold the duty amount in cleared funds at that time, or
+- EFT or BPAY – you must transfer the duty amount to our account within 24 hours of finalising a transaction, which means you must hold the duty amount in cleared funds at that time.

 - Cheque – we must receive your cheque within seven days of the date a transaction is finalised.
-If the payment is not received in this timeframe, you account may be suspended
+If the payment is not received by then, your account may be suspended.

-Our video shows you helpful steps to complete the payment process.
+Our video demonstrates helpful steps for completing the payment process.

-When a user finalises a DOL transaction, electronic confirmation is immediately sent to Land Victoria.
-This confirmation allows the user to immediately lodge the land transfer without the need to have it endorsed, either by stamp or impression.
+When a user finalises a DOL transaction, electronic confirmation is immediately sent to Land Use Victoria.
+This confirmation allows the user to immediately lodge the land transfer.

 Refer to SRO Bulletin D03-11 for more information.

-In the case of declarations of trust, registered users are required to print a certificate of duty once the payment has been received by the SRO.
+In the case of declarations of trust, registered users are required to print a certificate of duty once payment has been received by the State Revenue Office.
 The certificate acts as confirmation that the assessment and payment of the trust instrument has been made.

-Registered land transfer users will be able to print a duty statement directly from DOL.
+Registered land transfer users can print a duty statement directly from DOL.
 For declarations of trust, this document is called a certificate of duty.

-The duty statement will outline the transaction's relevant details, including a unique SRO transaction number.
-This statement can be printed only once the user has committed the duty payment in DOL.
+The duty statement will outline the transaction's relevant details, including a unique State Revenue Office transaction number.
+This statement can only be printed once the user has committed the duty payment in DOL.

 Parties can rely on a duty statement as confirmation of the assessment and obligation to pay the duty.

-No. The duty statement is for your records only, or to pass on to your client.
-Land Victoria only checks whether the duty has been assessed through the electronic verification mechanism – it does not accept a duty statement as evidence.
+No. The duty statement is for your records only or to give to your client.
+Land Victoria checks whether the duty has been assessed via the electronic verification mechanism and does not accept a duty statement as evidence.

 Yes.
-You will not select a payment type, but selecting the "Commit to pay" button sends the transaction information electronically to the Land Victoria.
+You will not select a payment type, but the 'Commit to pay' button, which sends the transaction information electronically to Land Victoria.